act-rules/act-rules.github.io/_rules/SC4-1-2-button-has-name.md

 #### Failed example 4

-Button has an accessible name that only consists of seperator characters.
+Button has an accessible name that is not only whitespace.

 ```html
 <button> </button>